sirupsen/logrus/README.md

   * *Note:* to force colored output when there is no TTY, set the `ForceColors` field to `true`.
 To force no colored output even if there is a TTY  set the `DisableColors` field to `true`
+  * When colors are enabled, levels are truncated to 4 characters by default.
+To disable truncation set the `DisableLevelTruncation` field to `true`.
 * `logrus.JSONFormatter`.
 Logs fields as JSON.

 Third party logging formatters: